k-ivan/jQuery-simple-slider/README.md

 ##Example
 HTML layout

-By default all images have height=auto if necessary can set fixed height
+By default all images have height=auto(for responsive slider) if necessary can set fixed height
 ````html
 <div class="slider-container">
   <div class="slider">